Constitution of the Democratic Autonomous Administration of North and East Syria: Background

 Areas controlled and claimed by Syrian Kurds and allies (Feb.
 2014).

 When the Syrian Civil War broke out in 2011, the Syrian Kurdish parties avoided taking sides.
 When Syrian government forces retreated in mid-2012 to fight the mostly Arab rebels elsewhere, Kurdish groups gradually took control.
 On 12 July 2012, the two main political alliances in the autonomous region, the Movement for a Democratic Society (including Democratic Union Party (PYD)) and the Kurdish National Council (KNC) formed Kurdish Supreme Committee (KSC) as the overarching governing body of all three self-proclaimed cantons of Afrin, Kobane and Jazira.
 The PYD and its armed wing People's Protection Units (YPG) soon became the dominant force.
 Soon PYD and other allied parties in Movement for a Democratic Society declared a unilateral interim government in November 2013 and also a committee was appointed to write a transitional constitution.
 Nevertheless, in January 2014 it agreed to form a coalition government with the KNC, but this agreement didn't last long.

 Versions

 2014

 The January 2014 version was called The Social Contract of the Autonomous Regions of Afrin, Jazira, and Kobane.

 2016

 On 27–28 June 2016, the executive committee to organize a constitution for Rojava presented a draft to replace the 2014 version.
 The new version was published on 29 December 2016 as the Social Contract of the Democratic Federation of Northern Syria.
 The number of articles was reduced from 96 to 83.

+2018

+A new constitution was created in 2018 as the autonomous administration renamed itself the Autonomous Administration of North and East Syria.
+However, this document is not publicly available as of 2019.